webuild-consortium/webuild-github-policies/GITHUB_POLICIES_AND_GUIDELINES.md

 ### Consortium GitHub Organization

-The WEBUILD Consortium maintains a dedicated GitHub organization at [`https://github.com/webuild-consortium/`](https://github.com/webuild-consortium/).
+The WeBuild Consortium maintains a dedicated GitHub organization at [`https://github.com/webuild-consortium/`](https://github.com/webuild-consortium/).
 This organization serves as the authoritative location for all technical collaboration within the project.
 Hosting all repositories under a single organization provides several key benefits:

 - **Centralized Access Management:** Simplifies the process of granting and revoking access as partners join or leave the consortium
 - **Unified Visibility:** Enables consortium leadership to maintain oversight of all technical activities